How U.S. Citizens Can Open a Bank Account in the U.K. Without Leaving Home

 Visit a U.K. Bank with the Right Documentation to Open an Account

-Clearly, you can’t do this while you’re in the U.S. unless you’re really good at quantum physics, but we want to make you aware of all your options.
+Clearly, you can’t do this while you’re in the U.S., but we want to make you aware of all your options.
 If you’re going to be resident in the U.K., you can open a bank account shortly after arriving there.
 Most of the big banks in the U.K. have accounts for new arrivals, and you’ll have plenty of choice.

 - Barclays provides a wide range of current (checking) accounts with good offers for students.